-Applicants should demonstrate the potential to be a recognized leader in the field of experimental high-energy or nuclear physics, who will develop a productive, well-funded, and internationally prominent research program.
+Applicants should demonstrate the potential to be a recognized leader in the field of condensed matter and materials physics, who will develop a productive, well-funded, and internationally prominent research program.
 Successful candidates will be expected to:

 foster cross-disciplinary research with sustained impact;